 Retaking the Exam/Appeals Committee

 A student need only retake those parts of the exam (e.g., an essay) that have received a failing grade.
-(In the event of a failed period essay, the student may attempt any of the periods not yet passed, as long as the American-essay requirement mentioned above is met in the process.)
-Any student who fails some portion of the exam must meet with the Exam Committee to review his or her performance and seek advice about preparation for a retake.
+(In the event of a failed period essay, the student may attempt any of the periods not yet passed, as long as the American-essay requirement mentioned above is met in the process.
+Furthermore, the student may submit only as many essays as are required to pass the whole exam.
+For example, a student who has failed one essay may submit only one essay for the retake.)
+Any student who fails one portion of the exam must meet with the Exam Committee to review his or her performance and seek advice about preparation for a retake.
 The student must have this consultation session in order to be eligible for a retake.
 Retakes will normally be scheduled on the days in April, July, and November appointed for the Master’s Comprehensive Exam.